 14. Setup Keyboard Shortcuts

 One of the things I like about Ubuntu is that you can configure keyboard shortcuts as per your need.
-You can set up keyboard shortcuts for playing the next song, opening up an application, switching between multiple application windows, and many tasks.
+You can set up keyboard shortcuts for like playing the next song, opening up an application, switching between multiple application windows and many tasks.

 Configuring keyboard shortcuts is simple and easy; just follow the path Settings -> Devices -> Keyboard, where you can set your personal preferences from the list of keyboard shortcuts.